INTRODUCTION

 The old man stood up, his face, illuminated like all the other objects, looked like a mask, through the deep slits of which his living eyes stared.

 - "I think it came just in time," he said slowly. - "The Earth, with the sun and other planets, is moving, as you know, towards the constellation Hercules.
-But here's what neither you nor everyone else knows: on this endless path, we've met with several spheres that have different influences on the spirit, thoughts and feelings of the people.
+But here's what neither you nor everyone else knows: on this endless path, we've met with several spheres that have different influences on the spirit, the thoughts and the feelings of the people.
 We'd left the realm where we were equal to the gods, and we're moving into a realm of low levels of life and psyche.
 Humanity still stands on the edge of the abyss.
-Physical laws also change, but they are more stable than a spirit that fluctuates, goes out or flares up to the sky at a distance of some billion kilometers, running past the Earth over several centuries."
+Physical laws also change, but they're more stable than a spirit that fluctuates, goes out or flares up to the sky at a distance of some billion kilometers, running past the Earth over several centuries."

 - "Before us is a spiritual desert," repeated the small man, "the horror of animal life, and it's best to just let the comet do its job."